-In a recent article I read entitled “Author Kelly Corrigan reveals the hardest thing she says to her kids” by Allison Slater Tate and featured on Today.com, Tate writes about four phrases that we need to get comfortable saying to our children.
+In an article entitled “Author Kelly Corrigan reveals the hardest thing she says to her kids” by Allison Slater Tate and featured on Today.com, Tate writes about four phrases that we need to get comfortable saying to our children.
 Based on Corrigan’s book, “Tell Me More,” I especially resonated with the first one featured in the article:

 - “I don’t know.”
 Tate writes: “In our effort to soothe our kids with an immediate answer — often delivered with high conviction — we are perpetuating an intolerance for uncertainty that carries into adulthood,” Corrigan told Today.
 She suggested establishing an “I don’t know” household, where everybody is comfortable with the phrase.
 “If you were to raise your kids to be able to live with the answer, ‘I don’t know, let me think about that,’ then you might help them introduce that critical pause between impulse and decision that could take them down different and better roads for the rest of their lives,” she said.